sagiegurari/duckscript/README.md

 #### Full SDK Docs
 The full SDK docs can be found [here](https://github.com/sagiegurari/duckscript/blob/master/docs/sdk.md)

-Keep in mind that the command names (such as **sdk::Echo**) can be used to invoke the commands, however for simplicity, the documentation examples uses the alias form of the commands (for example: **echo**).<br>
+Keep in mind that the command names (such as **std::Echo**) can be used to invoke the commands, however for simplicity, the documentation examples uses the alias form of the commands (for example: **echo**).<br>
 Each command may have multiple aliases which can be used to invoke it.